 Bevendean, Kingwood & Milner, Moulsecoomb, Whitehawk, Hangleton: adults = 454, children = 632 National play day approximate attendance adults & children 1,500 6.
 Assess level of impact (1= low/minimal 5 = high/significant) 3 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 7. Key actions to reduce negative impacts There has been investment in open play spaces across the city through the play build programme, regenerating play facilities and play grounds.
 There is strong evidence that positive health, mental, cognitive and social benefits can be attributed to good school based break time play interventions which are provided by most primary schools.
 The Play Service vehicle DAF Lorry (this is the Play Bus specially converted to deliver play actives), will need to be disposed of.
 This does give an opportunity of one-off income generation and also could be transferred to a local organisation for similar use to support play activities Coordinate remaining activity across council departments to maintain an offer of play activities, culture, leisure, libraries, CVS and schools Full EIA to be completed, if proposal agreed.
 8. Full EIA?
 March 2016 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation Monitor that primary schools provide consistent break time play activates.
 Families report use of the parks and green spaces across the city.
-Street play is evidenced by a percentage take up across the city in communities of most need 10.
-Cumulative Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
-Please explain these impacts. impacts There will be other proposed reductions to services to children and families from other departments that may impact on families and therefore indirectly to young people in those families.
+Street play is evidenced by a percentage take up across the city in communities of most need 40.
+Communications Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
+Please explain these impacts.
+10. Cumulative impacts There will be other proposed reductions to services to children and families from other departments that may impact on families and therefore indirectly to young people in those families.

 1. Service Area Communities Equality & Third Sector Team 2.
 Proposal No. 19b 3.
 Head of Service Paula Murray What is the proposal?
 Use the savings wording and more detail if needed 4.
-Budget Proposal Housing, HRA - Grants: Saving of £145,000 from a gross budget of £1,672,000 BHCC Community Grants: delivering the annual and three grant programm volunteering activity in the city.
-The team also provides a Grant Finder Ser organisations in securing external funding.
-Proposal is to end the Housing funding within this overall budget. nes supporting community and vice supporting Third Sector Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified related to the following characteristics: All 5.
-Summary of The grants programme tends to be particularly effective at supporting Third Sectors work with and support communities with legally protected characteristics, and the vulnerable, including those experiencing poverty/financial exclusion. impacts The proposed reduction of grant funding will potentially result in: decreased capacity to meet some corporate priorities with specific impacts s on characteristics protected in law, reduced capacity for CVS groups which support community resilience and services, reduce reliance on statutory potential wider impact on ability to attract match funding.
-6. Assess level of impact (1= low/minimal 5 = high/significant) 3
+Budget Proposal Housing, HRA - Grants: Saving of £145,000 from a gross budget of £1,672,000 BHCC Community Grants: delivering the annual and three grant programmes supporting community and volunteering activity in the city.
+The team also provides a Grant Finder Service supporting Third Sector organisations in securing external funding.
+Proposal is to end the Housing Revenue Account (HRA) funding within this overall budget.
+Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts The proposed reduction of grant funding will potentially result in: decreased capacity to meet some corporate priorities with specific impacts on characteristics properties. reduced capacity for CVS groups which support community resilience and services, potential wider impact on ability to attract match funding. reduce reliance on statutory 6.
+Assess level of impact (1= low/minimal 5 = high/significant) 3